dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 }
 ```

-You also need to create a `Procfile`, which is a text file in the root directory of your application, in which you explicitly declare what command
+Also create a `Procfile`, which is a text file in the root directory of the application, which explicitly declare what command
-should be executed to start your app.
+should be executed to start the app.

 The Procfile in the example app looks like this: